bodrovis/jscrollpane-rails/README.md

 * https://github.com/rails/jquery-rails

-It is also recommended (but is optional) to include jQuery MouseWheel plugin (https://github.com/brandonaaron/jquery-mousewheel/) to allow people to scroll your content using their mouse wheel.
+It is also recommended (but is optional) to include jQuery MouseWheel plugin by Brandon Aaron (https://github.com/brandonaaron/jquery-mousewheel/) to allow people to scroll your content using their mouse wheel.
 There is a gem `jquery-mousewheel-rails` available: